poissonconsulting/shinybisonpic/inst/helpfiles/help.md

-### Instructions for Using the App
+### shinybisonpic Help

 **Overall workflow**

-1. Download template
-2. Fill in data
+1. Download template, fill in data and upload
-3. Upload data
-4. View locations and confirm all locations are correct
+2. View locations and verify all locations are correct
-5. Review data through the viewing the data plots
+3. Explore sex-age ratios
-6. Download processed data
+4. Download cleaned data

 **Where is help located**

-Each tab has its own help information which can be accessed by clicking on the question mark circle next to the name of the tab in the action box.
+Each tab has its own help information which can be accessed by clicking on the question mark circle at the top of the instruction box of the tab.

 **Please fix the following issue..**